-After the abuse, neglect, or financial exploitation report is made.
+After the abuse, neglect, exploitation and self-neglect report is made.

 When a call is received...